e2eSolutionArchitect/academy/training/aws/aws-architect-masterclass.md

 - Every candidate will have hands-on experience in building industry-standard solutions by collaborating with team members.
 - Role-based training is a pre-requisite for ***Certification focussed training***.
 - Certification guidance sessions are practice classes for QnA solving for AWS Certified Architect Professional (SAP-C02)

+:bell: Candidates registered for the Masterclass will be able to attend any Open House sessions (conducted by e2eSolutionArchitect) during the tenure of the masterclass program.
+There will be no extra fee to join the open house for the Masterclass candidates.

 :high_brightness: ***IMPORTANT***
 - Attendance is required in every session